leoalmPT/PDE-portfolio/src/lib/md/globecom.md

 <br>

-In this collaborative effort, I contributed to the analysis of different XAI techniques, focusing on the consistency of feature importance across various methods,
+In this collaborative effort, I contributed to the analysis of different XAI techniques, focusing on the consistency of feature importance across various methods.